bterwijn/invocation_tree/README.md

 # Recursion Benefit #

-The benefit recursion brings is that it gives more control over which permutations are generated.
+The benefit recursion brings is that it gives us more control over which permutations are generated.
 For example, if we don't want neighboring elements to be equal in all permutatations of 'A', 'B' and 'C' then we could simply write:

 ```python
 import invocation_tree as ivt